Latest News

 Why do I need a licence for a mobile bar?

-Just like a traditional brick-and-mortar establishment, a mobile cocktail bar in the UK needs a licence to sell alcohol.
+Just like a traditional brick-and-mortar establishment, a mobile cocktail bar in the UK needs a correct licences to sell alcohol.
 This requirement is mandated by law and is designed to ensure that alcohol is sold and served responsibly.

-Operating a mobile bar without the necessary licences can result in hefty fines and legal repercussions.
+Operating a mobile bar without the correct licences can result in hefty fines and legal repercussions.

 Types of licences needed for a mobile bar